-As part of our two-piece series of articles on in- and outsourcing the warehouse Transport Director, Fredrik Krysén, from Aditro Logistics gives you an overview of the benefits of an outsourced warehouse, as well as guides you to when you should consider outsourcing your warehouse.
+As part of our two-piece series of articles on in- and outsourcing the warehouse Transport Director, Fredrik Krysén, from Aditro Logistics gives you an overview of the benefits of an outsourced warehouse, as well as guides you to when you should outsource your warehouse.
 In the first article Steffen Larvoll from Lager & Industrisystemer (Warehouse & Industrial Systems) revealed the advantages of an insourced warehouse as well as factors in the decision process, which you can read here.

 According to Fredrik Krysén the biggest advantage of an outsourced warehouse is that it allows for companies to focus on their core business in a greater degree, because they do not have to spend time managing warehouse and transport.

 “For most companies, logistics are not part of their core business, and are not prioritized by the management and if they choose to run their own warehouse themselves, this can be a both costly and time-consuming part of their business.
 Outsourcing logistics allows for savings for up to 10-20%, and release time and opportunity for the company to focus on its core competencies, ” says Fredrik Krysén, who lists the savings of an outsourced warehouse in the following bullets: